ToTheBeginning/PuLID/docs/pulid_for_flux.md

 ### Local Gradio Demo
 You first need to follow the [dependencies-and-installation](../README.md#wrench-dependencies-and-installation) to set up the environment, and download the `flux1-dev.safetensors` (if you want to use bf16 rather than fp8) and `ae.safetensors` from [black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev/tree/main).
+The PuLID-FLUX model will be automatically downloaded from [huggingface](https://huggingface.co/guozinan/PuLID/tree/main).

 There are following four options to run the gradio demo: